Changissnz/2025_my_year_in_review/README.md

 due to the lack of utility, I suppose, and also to the skepticism forged by education while press articles talk about these atrocities and betrayals happening left and right.
 I am also not commenting on MSN news articles anymore, since there is a lot of ragebait and angry people on there.
 Last but not least, I am avoiding international affairs that clearly do not favor me.
-For example, the US military branches, such as the Navy, have recently started focusing on the Venezualan concern.
+For example, the US military branches, such as the Navy, have recently started focusing on the Venezuelan concern.
 The CIA bombed a factory there not more than a week ago.
 From a naive perspective... wow, that escalated quickly.
 But then I took some time to read up on Maduro, and Maduro really does look like a hamfisted bruted.
 People say that Trump is hamfisted, but in comparison with Maduro, Trump's "war crimes" are nothing exceeding socialist villainy.
 Maduro is a modern example.
 How can Venezuela be so rich in resources and so mismanaged to get to where it is at?
 It is like asking, how